glnmario/glnmario.github.io/index.md

 -->

 ## News
+- New interpretability paper with Sam Ryb at *SEM 2022!
-- New paper at the [LChange'22](https://languagechange.org/events/2022-acl-lchange/) ACL Workshop with Andrey Kutuzov and Lidia Pivovarova!
+- New paper at the [LChange'22](https://languagechange.org/events/2022-acl-lchange/) ACL Workshop with Andrey Kutuzov and Lidia Pivovarova.
+See you in Dublin!
 - Invited talk on 14 March at the [Language Technology Group Seminar](https://www.mn.uio.no/ifi/english/research/groups/ltg/research-seminar/) of the Univerisity of Oslo.
 - New paper at EMNLP-2021 with Arabella Sinclair and Raquel Fernández.
 - Two new papers at CONLL-2021 with Raquel Fernández, Andrey Kutuzov and Lidia Pivovarova.